Licensed Materials & Services on Campus

 It is advisable to seek written permission to copy or communicate a copyright-protected work outside the Fair Dealing Policy and to retain a copy of the written permission in the event that copying or communicating the work is ever challenged.

-One options for obtaining permission is through our electronic reserve service (e-Reserve).
+One options for obtaining permission is through our reserve service (Course Reserves).
 Through this service, the library will:

 - Scan print books and journal articles that meet the requirements listed in the Queen's Fair Dealing Policy (available on the Queen's Fair Dealing Policy web page)